Torasemide, tablets 10 mg 20 pcs

 – hypovolemia (with or without arterial hypotension) or dehydration;

-– acute urinary outflow disorders of any etiology (including unilateral urinary tract involvement);
+– pronounced disturbances in the outflow of urine of any etiology (including unilateral damage to the urinary tract);

 – glycoside intoxication;